yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 **CLIP** ```guides``` **VQGAN** towards an image that is the best match to a given text.

 Note that contrary to VQGAN, CLIP is not a generative model.
 CLIP is “just” trained to represent both text and images very well.
-The revolutionary thing about CLIP is that it is capable of zero-shot learning.
-That means that it performs exceptionally well on previously unseen datasets

-“CLIP is a model that was originally intended for doing things like searching for the best match to a description like “a dog playing the violin” among a number of images.
-By pairing a network that can produce images (a “generator” of some sort) with CLIP, it is possible to tweak the generator’s input to try to match a description.”
+ >_CLIP is a model that was originally intended for doing things like searching for the best match to a description like “a dog playing the violin” among a number of images.
+By pairing a network that can produce images (a “generator” of some sort) with CLIP, it is possible to tweak the generator’s input to try to match a description._

 So how does it work: